-The standard ascent to Ama Dablam is made via the South-Western Ridge, the same route followed by Ward (UK), Bishop (USA) and Gill (NZ) in the first ascent of the mountain in 1961.
+The standard ascent to Ama Dablam Expedition is made via the South-Western Ridge, the same route followed by Ward (UK), Bishop (USA) and Gill (NZ) in the first ascent of the mountain in 1961.
 The route offers a varied and sustained climb with a reasonable level of difficulty.
 Three high camps are set up at strategic points.
 The climb is moderate up to Camp 1, then it gets challenging up along the narrow granite ridge.
 Negotiating pitches of steep ice and snow slopes, the route gets more technical from Camp 2.
-From Camp 3, skirt around the hanging glacier or the Dablam, cross snow arete (a sharp ridge) and bergschrund (a gap or crevasse at the edge) between ice cliffs, and scale the summit.
+From Camp 3, skirt around the hanging glacier or the Dablam, cross the snow arete (a sharp ridge) and bergschrund (a gap or crevasse at the edge) between ice cliffs and scale the summit.
 After scaling the summit, we return back to base camp.

 Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will take us to our hotel.
 In the evening there will be a welcome dinner hosted by Himalayan Glacier.
 Overnight in Kathmandu.
 Included meals: Dinner

 Today after breakfast, we start a guided tour to several of the most historical and spiritual attractions in Kathmandu which are also UNESCO World Heritage sites.
 We visit the historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous ‘Monkey Temple’ (Swayambhunath) and Buddhist shrine (Bouddhanath), which is also one of the largest stupas in the world.
 After the tour, we get our equipment checked by our climbing leader, get introduced to fellow participants, and discuss our trip at Himalayan Glacier’s office.
 Overnight in Kathmandu.
 Included meals: Breakfast

 After breakfast, we drive to the airport for our flight to Lukla.
 After flying above the breathtaking lush hills and snowcapped mountains, we reach Tenzing-Hillary Airport at Lukla.
 This is one of the most beautiful air routes in the world culminating in a landing on a hillside surrounded by high mountains.
 At Lukla, we meet the rest of our staff members and begin our trek to Phakding.
 To assist in acclimatization, we only have a short hike today.
 Overnight in Phakding.
 Included meals: Breakfast Lunch Dinner

 We begin trekking after breakfast.
 Our trail passes through pine forests and we also walk alongside the Dudh Koshi River.
 After walking for around an hour, we begin to see Mt.
 Thamserku (6,608m) on our right.
 We continue our trek through lush pine, fir and juniper forests, cross a few suspension bridges and reach Namche Bazaar.
 The small town is the main trading center of the Everest region.
 Overnight in Namche Bazaar.
 Included meals: Breakfast Lunch Dinner

 This is the day set aside for acclimatization.
 Health experts recommend that we stay active and move around even during the rest day instead of being idle.
 There are a few options set aside for this day.
 We can either stroll around Namche’s quaint villages or come in contact with the Sherpa people and their rich culture, or we can hike up to the Everest View Hotel and enjoy an up-close view of the mighty Everest.
 While in the Namche village or upon returning from the hike to the Everest View Hotel, trekkers may also visit the local museum containing exhibits displaying the area’s native flora and fauna as well as the history of the Mount Everest region.
 For trekkers who want to hike for a little longer, a hike to Khumjung village (5-6 hours) may also be an option.
 While in the village we can visit the Edmund Hillary School and Khumjung Monastery (a monastery famous for housing the head of the Yeti!).
 Overnight in Namche Bazaar.
 Included meals: Breakfast Lunch Dinner

 We trek further along the Everest route and pass through beautiful villages and cross the Dudh Koshi River while also enjoying magnificent views of the Himalayan peaks like Everest, Lhotse, Nuptse and Ama Dablam along the way.
 After ascending on a steep trail, we reach the Tengboche Monastery and spend some time there.
 Later, we descend to Debuche to spend the night.